Article written by

 - The efficacy of topicals and salves is yet to be determined.

-- Same issues as tinctures and edibles with regards to cannabinoid-terpenoid consistency.
+- Same issues as tinctures and edibles about cannabinoid-terpenoid consistency.

 - Absorption can be quite slow.

 - Some people may suffer from contact dermatitis with cannabis products.

-When other ingestion methods fail, or when trying to get cannabinoids directly into the colon or stomach, suppositories may be used.
+Suppositories may be used when other ingestion methods fail or when trying to get cannabinoids directly into the colon or stomach.